Guided Variational Network for Image Decomposition: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sec:related} reviews some related works.
-Section~\ref{modelsect} introduces the variational model with spatially adaptive weights and discusses its numerical solutions.
-In Section~\ref{PCG} we provide details on the bilevel optimization approach developed by a Neural Guided Variational Decomposition (NGVD) framework.
+In Section~\ref{modelsect} we introduce and analyze the proposed quadratic variational decomposition model with spatially adaptive weights and discuss its numerical solutions.
+In Section \ref{sec:PGVD} we ground the model via probabilistic arguments and then introduce the Probabilistic Guided Variational Decomposition (PGVD) for parameter selection.
+In Section~\ref{sec:NGVD} we provide details on the bilevel optimization approach developed by a Neural Guided Variational Decomposition (NGVD) framework.
 Section~\ref{sec:theory} states the main theoretical results described above; complete proofs and auxiliary lemmas are collected in Appendix~\ref{app:proofs}.
 Section~\ref{sec:experiments} presents our experimental evaluation, including details of implementation, ablation studies, and comparisons on synthetic and real datasets.
 Finally, Section~\ref{sec:con} draws conclusions and discusses limitations and directions for future work.